mugishasam123/SkillSwap/RESPONSIVE_IMPROVEMENTS.md

 - Device is rotated
 - App is resized (on desktop)
 - Different screen sizes are used
 - User scrolls up or down (header collapse/expand)
+- User switches between tabs (tab bar state maintained)